Cornish Rex Cat Temperament & Personality

 Social Behavior with Pets

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Cornish Rexs have particular requirements based on their small size, minimal shedding level, and genetic predispositions to HCM and luxating patella.
+Care for Cornish Rexs has to account for a small frame, a minimal shedding profile, and breed-linked risk around HCM and luxating patella.

 Physical Activity Needs